jaxsonpd/embedded-terminal/README.md

 | Encoding | `8n1` |

 ### Installation
-To interact with the terminal using a serial monitor the author recommends using putty which can be installed using:
+To interact with the terminal use a serial monitor.
+The author recommends using putty which can be installed using:
 ```
 sudo apt install putty
 ```